EnterpriseDB/repmgr/README.md

 stored in a custom schema along with information about registered nodes.
 You also need `repmgrd` to configure automatic failover in your cluster.

-See the "FAILOVER.md" file for an explanation of how to set up automatic failover.
+See the `FAILOVER.rst` file for an explanation of how to set up automatic failover.

 Requirements
 ------------